tc39/proposal-compartments/README.md

 This is the behavior of a dynamic import today, despite it being surprising.

-In this proposal, the Compartment.import function differs from the behavior of dynamic import by returning the namespace in a box.
+In this proposal, the `Compartment.import` function differs from the behavior of the dynamic import by returning the namespace in a box.

 ```js
 compartment.import('./thenable.js').then(({namespace: x}) => {